KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 #### Setting up SSH

-Since Ansible executes SSH using certificate-based authentication, the public key of the Ansible Control Node is needed to be added on Proxmox's trusted keys.
+Since Ansible executes SSH using certificate-based authentication, the public key of the Ansible Control Node must be added on Proxmox's trusted keys.
 Since the public key is the one that exists on the physical PC currently running all the commands, the easiest way to do this task is with the following command:

 `ssh-copy-id -i ~/.ssh/id_rsa.pub root@192.168.0.50`